UK adds Spain to quarantine list: What does this mean for holidaymakers?

 People currently on holiday in Spain have been encouraged to follow the local rules, return home as normal and check the Foreign and Commonwealth Office’s (FCO) travel advice pages on gov.uk for further information.

-The FCO is not advising those already travelling in Spain to leave at this time.
+The FCO is not advising those already travelling in Spain to leave.

+Abta – the UK’s travel trade association – has advised customers in the country to continue their holidays and return as normal.

-– What should holidaymakers do if they have a holiday booked to Spain?
+– What should holidaymakers do if they have a trip to Spain booked?

 The FCO is advising against all but essential travel to mainland Spain.